apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Search for woman in sinkhole shifts to recovery effort: Police**
+**Stock futures are little changed after S&P 500, Nasdaq notch new closing highs: Live updates**

-You can read more about it [here](https://abcnews.go.com/US/pennsylvania-sinkhole-search-woman-update/story?id\\u003d116463336).
+You can read more about it [here](https://www.cnbc.com/2024/12/04/stock-market-today-live-updates.html).

 ## Requirements
 - Python 3.8